 Welcome to the menstrual cup comparison chart that will help you choose the right eco friendly menstrual cup for your body type.
 Choosing your first menstrual cup can be a daunting process.
 There are so many to choose from, in a huge range of prizes, sizes and styles.
-Scroll down a wee bit for the menstrual cup comparison table.

 A Few Notes:

 Rating: Based on Amazon customer reviews with cups that have 100+ reviews.
 If less than 100 reviews, it’s a combination of user ratings + our own rating.

 Diameter: Average is about 41 mm.

 There’s also a “buy now” button if you’d like to check out the cup for yourself on Amazon.

 If you’re looking for a specific type of cup, then check out the following articles here at Reusable Menstrual Cups: